thodson-usgs/discontinuum/README.md

 Ideally, we could quickly write mathematical models, then run them on whichever "engine" is best suited for a particular problem.

-Most models applications also include a fair amount of "boiler plate" in the form of utility functions for plotting, managing metadata, data pre-processing, etc.
+Most model applications also include a fair amount of "boiler plate" in the form of utility functions for plotting, managing metadata, data pre-processing, etc.
 `discontinum` packages several engines and helper utilities into a single ecosystem to simplify the processes of prototyping GP models.